ygorelik/ydk-gen/README.md

 # Core Installation

-## Installation Script
+## Installation script

 For YDK installation it is recommended to use script `install_ydk.sh` from `ydk-gen` git repository.
 The script detects platform OS, installs all the dependencies and builds complete set of YDK components for specified language.
 The user must have sudo access to these locations.

 The YDK extensively uses Python scripts for building its components and model API packages (bundles).
-In order to isolate YDK Python environment from system installation, the script builds Python3 virtual environment.
+In order to isolate YDK Python environment from system installation, the script builds Python virtual environment.
 The user must manually activate virtual environment when generating model bundles and/or running YDK based application.
 By default the Python virtual environment is installed under `$HOME/venv` directory.
-If user has different location, the PYTHON_VENV environment variable should be set to that location.
+For different location the PYTHON_VENV environment variable should be set to that location.

 Here is simple example of core YDK installation for Python programming language: